Digital-Controllers/website/docs/about/contributing.md

 ## Formatting Guide

+The DC Wiki will be split into the following sections:

+1. ATC Guide
+2. TAC C2 Guide
+3. Pilot Guide

+### ATC Guide

-Information should be split into 4 different categories:
+Information should be split into the following categories:

  1. General Knowledge
- 2. Ground
+ 2. Ground Control
- 3. Tower
+ 3. Tower Control
- 4. Approach/Departure
+ 4. Radar Control

 **Specific topics should then be nested inside these categories.** For instance, the Ground category could contain "VFR and IFR Clearances" as an individual page.